Cosmos Candy Stripe

 Description

 Cosmos Candy Stripe has beautiful white flowers with dark pink edges that are ideal for any garden and a proven performer!
-The single light pink flowers with a red striped edge are 8 to 10cm across with unique markings on each flower.
+The single light pink flowers with a red striped edge are 8 to 10cm across with There’s something undeniably cheerful about Cosmos Candy Stripe.
+These old-fashioned annuals, with their beautiful white flowers with dark pink edges, evoke the kind of simple, carefree beauty that feels both timeless and refreshingly uncomplicated.
+If you’re after a flower that delivers colour without fuss, these seeds are a solid bet.

-Cosmos can be a great cut flower with a vase life of 5-7 days.
+For those who love bringing the garden indoors, Cosmos Candy Stripe makes a charming cut flower.
+The stems hold up well in vases, their cheerful faces lasting days in a bouquet.
 Harvest the blooms in the early morning hours selecting stems with flowers that have just opened.

 Find your Climate Zone